weishuaiSong/TemplateMatters/README.md

 # })
 ```

-**The subsets used in our paper are available [here](https://huggingface.co/collections/shijianS01/templatematters-dataset-674f22fed0110c9d450624d2).**
+**The subsets used in our paper are available 🤗[here](https://huggingface.co/collections/shijianS01/templatematters-dataset-674f22fed0110c9d450624d2).**

 ### Model
-We support the following models:
+We support the following eight models:
 - `ImageQAModel`: llavav1.5-7b, llavav1.5-13b, llavav1.6-7b, llavav1.6-13b, qwenvl-chat, qwenvl, idefics2-8b, internvl-chat-v1.5-24b

 You can use our unified VQA interface for inference: